Best daily deals

 Price: Free

 Let’s keep this super simple: the FAA is the entity that enforces drone laws in the United States, and this is their app that tells you where and when you can fly.
-I could stop at that, but I feel you should know that B4UFly is a little bit overbearing sometimes, telling you that you can’t fly in some places that you can.
+However, B4UFly is a little overbearing sometimes, telling you that you can’t fly in some places that you can.
 That said, the app provides one of the most detailed airport listings around, displaying the 5-mile radius of each.
-What it boils down to, if in doubt, the B4UFly app is how you go to the source for legal info on drone flights in the United States.
+If in doubt, the B4UFly app is how you go to the source for legal info on drone flights in the United States.

 Pros